Skip to main content

 Concept of midcap

 Midcap companies have a medium market capitalisation, sitting between large cap and small cap firms.
-With a market cap between Rs.
-5,000 crore and Rs.
-20,000 crore, mid cap companies are ranked from 101 to 250 on the SEBI list.
+Mid cap companies are ranked from 101 to 250 by market cap.
 The BSE Midcap index, managed by the Bombay Stock Exchange, tracks the performance of these mid-sized companies in India’s stock market.

 Investing in mid cap stocks can be rewarding as these companies often have strong growth potential, offering investors good returns.
 However, they also come with higher risks compared to large-cap stocks.